ongres/stackgres/doc/content/en/06-crd-reference/01-sgcluster/_index.md

 #### Node Affinity

-Configuration the pod's affinity to restrict it to run only on a certain set of nodes
+Sets the pod's affinity to restrict it to run only on a certain set of node(s)

 | Property          | Required | Updatable | Type     | Default                 | Description |
 |:------------------|----------|-----------|:---------|:------------------------|:------------|